All About Lily Chou-Chou: Production

-Extras at the concert scene were given an index card with extremely detailed information as to the thought process they should be going through during filming.
-There were hundreds of extras, partly made up of fans of the internet novel who had BBS meet ups during the day.
-Posters from the BBS are visible in the background of this scene and can be spotted by watching for clues from their posts.
+Production on the film began in Ashikaga, Tochigi Prefecture on August 13, 2000, and ended on November 28, 2000.

-Ayumi Ito spent weeks training on the piano in order to do all of her scenes without a double.
-She became so obsessed with Debussy's "Arabesque No. 1" that she made it her cell phone ringtone.
+Extras at the concert scene were each given an index card with detailed information about their characters and even lines.
+There were nearly one thousand extras, some of whom were fans of the internet novel and had BBS meet-ups during the day.

-Originally, in the internet novel, Yūichi and Hoshino belong to the track team, not the kendo team.
+Iwai was the first Japanese director to use the, at the time, completely new digital video camera, the Sony HDW-F900 to shoot the film.
+It is thought that Iwai was inspired to shoot digitally by his friend, the anime and live-action film director Hideaki Anno, who shot his digital film entitled Love & Pop, in 1998.

-Debussy wrote his famous Children's Corner Suite (1909) for his beloved daughter whom he nicknamed Chouchou.
+The movie's original runtime was 157 minutes, but the original 157-minute print no longer exists because it had been burned.
+The extra 11 minutes consisted of an extended rape scene, a scene of Yūichi on the beach similar to Hoshino's drowning scene, and an extended funeral sequence following the death of Shiori Tsuda.

-The movie's original runtime was 157 minutes, but the original print of the 157 minute version no longer exists because it was burned.
-The extra 11 minutes was composed of extra and intense footage of the rape scene, a scene with Yūichi on the beach (similar to Hoshino's drowning scene) and an extended funeral scene.
+A documentary about the film was made, which records behind-the-scenes footage and shows the crew discussing the film.